HSBC UK Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on HSBC UK Bank’s changes.
-Even though utilising COMPLETIONmonitor is not a prerequisite for HSBC UK Bank , demonstrating you can stay up to date with HSBC UK Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel standing.
+This software facilitates the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on HSBC UK Bank’s changes.
+While using the tool is not a prerequisite for HSBC UK Bank , demonstrating you can remain up to date with HSBC UK Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your firm’s panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by HSBC UK Bank

-Lenders often vary their requirements.
+Mortgage companies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from HSBC UK Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes